philippcabron/philippcabron/README.md

 ### <span style="color:#FFC125;">Hi there, I'm Philipp!</span>

 ## <span style="color:#4169E1;">I'm a Software Developer on his way getting one of the best</span>
 - 👨‍💻 In IT world since 2018.
-Currently working as Software Developer at Arvato Systems.
+Currently working as Software Developer at GECKO in germany.
 - ☕ My specialization is Java development.
 - 🥇 I'm looking for opportunities to learn more about software development.
 Especially full stack developing.
 - 🥅 2024 Goals: Contribute more on GitHub and deploy my own portfolio website.